 Note: If your super benefits include any non-preserved benefits, then different rules apply to those non-preserved benefits.
 I explain how you can access non-preserved benefits in the SuperGuide article Unrestricted access to super, sometimes.

 So, the short answer to your question is: if an individual has reached his or her preservation age, and then retires, he or she can withdraw any preserved super benefits.
 Remember, tax may be payable on any super benefits withdrawn before the age of 60.
-I explain the tax rules when withdrawing benefits before age 60 in the SuperGuide article Retiring before the age of 60: the tax deal from 1 July 2017.
+I explain the tax rules when withdrawing benefits before age 60 in the SuperGuide article Retiring before the age of 60: the tax deal.

 |Date of birth||Your preservation age|

 |Before 1 July 1960||55|